Edgerton, Colorado: Village growth

 Residents were engaged in the lumber industry.
 Academy School District 20 was organized in 1886 by residents of Douglass, Pine, and Woodmen Valleys over a 36-square-mile (93.2 km^{2}) area in 1874.
 (Pine and Douglass Valleys are immediately northwest of the Edgerton town site.
 Students from Woodmen Valley rode horses to school.)
 Classes were held in houses until 1886 when the Edgerton School opened near the railroad stop for Edgerton.
 Located on a mesa above the mouth of West Monument Creek, it was the first schoolhouse for the district.
 It generally taught grades one through six, but sometimes up to grade eight.
 Two lakes, one of which was called Ice Lake, were built by five pioneers in the mid-1880s.
 Their business was the Cascade Ice Company.
 During the winter, they harvested blocks of ice from the lakes and sold the ice to keep food cool, before there was refrigeration.
 The ice was loaded onto insulated railroad cars to be transported for sale elsewhere.
 There are ruins of the dams used to create the lakes, but there is no evidence of the original "ice lakes".
 The town also had a general store.

 The town's residents were upset after the Kearney Ranch murders of Mrs. Kearney and her six-year-old grandson, James Hand, in 1886.
 Their bodies were found after they had been brutally murdered and signs that a meal that was about to be served.
 There were three place settings, but the identity of the additional person was not known, but believed to be the murderer and someone known to the family.

 There were 50 residents of the settlement in 1890 and 350 people living there by 1902.
 Many of the residents suffered from tuberculosis, and they came to the area seeking treatment.

 Transition

 The hotel closed when the new and faster means of transportation meant few customers.
 It became a farm and ranch house, and then the property was leased as pasture land, and the building burned down in 1941.
-The railroad post office closed in 1902 and it was moved to Pikeview.
+The Edgerton post office closed on August 28, 1902, and it was moved to Pikeview.
 The Edgerton School closed in 1915 with the opening of the Woodmen Valley School, which was the only school in the district until 1957.
 When the highway, now Interstate 25, was built in the 1920s, there were even fewer visitors and it eventually ceased to exist as a village.

 The school site is now part of the Air Force Academy near the South Gate.
 It is along the Santa Fe Regional Trail that connects to the Pikes Peak Greenway at the Ice Lake trailhead.